BlaBlaHuman/kotlin-comprehensions/spread-operator-on-all-collections.md

 ### Variadic functions in standard library

-Variadic functions a particularly interesting, as they are actively utilized by the **Kotlin** standart library.
+Variadic functions a particularly interesting, as they are actively utilized by the **Kotlin** standard library.
 They are mainly used for instantiating collections:
 ```kotlin
 public fun <T> listOf(vararg elements: T): List<T> =